Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/ikarus/keyboard.md

 # Keyboard interaction
-This part of Ikarus implement function that make interaction with keyboard possible.
+This part of Ikarus implements function that make interaction with keyboard possible.

 ## Initialization
 The best way to initialize all Ikarus functions is to call `MEM_InitAll()` in the `Init_Global()` initialization function.